Banking, Money and Taxes in Nigeria

 Systems, such as Internet banking, do exist and do offer standard services, but are often down, and during these times only one’s bank balance will be available.
 Not to mention, personal information is not guaranteed to be safe, and the perception is that the system itself is pretty unreliable and way behind the times.

 ATM machines are available at some banks, but not all of them accept foreign cards.
-The ATMs that do accept foreign cards have a daily withdrawal limit of 100 NGN; however, ATM fraud is prevalent, so vigilance and communication with the bank will be essential.
+Most ATMs have a daily withdrawal limit of 150,000 NGN; however, ATM fraud is prevalent, so vigilance and communication with the bank will be essential.

-It is possible to get an international credit card, but it is not recommended, as there would be very few places to use it.
-If using a credit card for any transactions, it’s best to be studious when looking at bank statements to ensure there has been no credit card fraud.
-It is advisable to check with the bank before coming into the country and using the card, as most banks will automatically cancel a card after just one Nigerian transaction.
+While it’s possible to get an international credit card in Nigeria, there are few places to use it.
+If using a credit card for any transactions, expats should carefully look at their bank statements to ensure no credit card fraud.
+Expats should check with their bank before moving to Nigeria and using their card, as most banks will automatically cancel a card after just one Nigerian transaction.

-419 is the section of the Nigerian Criminal Code that deals with financial fraud, and due to the countless related scams and fraudulent activities in the country, it's become somewhat of an international household name for any dodgy or illegal monetary activity.
-As part of the Nigerian experience, expats can fully expect to be 419ed at least once.
+419 is the section of the Nigerian Criminal Code that deals with financial fraud, and due to the countless related scams and fraudulent activities in the country, it's become a common name for any illegal monetary activity.
+Expats should be careful of any suspicious transactions or proposals.

 A domiciliary account is a local, foreign currency denominated account.
 This means it accepts and moves other currencies, not just the Naira.
 Many expats recommend GTB (Guaranty Trust Bank) as the best and safest option to receive salaries locally and move money out to the country of their choice.